Cuzozzi/project-omerta-server/README.md

 npm start

-## Technology we're using on the server
+## Technology I'm using on the server

-We're using NodeJS, ExpressJS, TypeORM, PostgreSQL
+NodeJS, ExpressJS, TypeORM, PostgreSQL